-A Strong Maritime History
+Strong Maritime History

 The Cyprus flag is considered one of the highest quality EU flags available today, and ranks at the top of various Port State Control Agreement ‘white lists’ – including the Paris and Tokyo MOUs.
 An important factor in the development of the industry has been the support and lobbying efforts of the Cyprus Shipping Chamber (CSC) – essentially the voice of the resident industry – and the efficiency of the Department of Merchant Shipping (DMS).
 Through continuous evaluation of the opportunities and challenges facing the sector, the DMS is determined to establish Cyprus as a five-star flag and to modernise its operations to better cater to shipping companies.
-Offering 24/7 support services and rapidly reacting to emergencies, while moving towards more sophisticated electronic and mobile communications, as well as reinforcing its staff and supervisory ships in international ports, are all part of the DMS’ efforts to maintain Cyprus’ position as a key shipping hub.
+Offering 24/7 support services and rapidly reacting to emergencies, while moving towards more sophisticated electronic and mobile communications as well as reinforcing its staff and supervisory ships in international ports, are all part of the DMS’ efforts to maintain Cyprus’ position as a key shipping hub.
 In order to combat the growing international threat of piracy, Cyprus also led the way as one of the first countries to approve detailed legislation allowing armed guards aboard Cypriot-flagged vessels in June 2012.

 Cyprus’ low company set-up and operating costs and its advantageous tax framework continue to be a pull-factor for shipping companies.
-In a determined effort to ensure the industry’s competitiveness, the government introduced an upgraded, EUapproved, tonnage tax system (TT) in 2010, which enhanced the island’s reputation as a top location for ship managers, owners and charterers.
+In a determined effort to ensure the industry’s competitiveness, the government introduced an upgraded, EU-approved, tonnage tax system (TT) in 2010, which enhanced the island’s reputation as a top location for ship managers, owners and charterers.
 A key benefit of the TT regime is the certainty it provides on the amount of annual payable tax.
-In addition, the regime covers a wide range of qualifying activities and vessels and crew members of qualifying Cyprus-flagged ships (including parallel in registration) are exempt from income tax.
+In addition, the regime covers a wide range of qualifying activities and vessels, and crew members of qualifying Cyprus-flagged ships (including parallel in registration) are exempt from income tax.

-A Global Player
+A Global Contender

-Signatory to numerous international maritime conventions and with bilateral cooperation agreements with 23 countries, including major laboursupplying countries, Cyprus is a strong global contender.
+Signatory to numerous international maritime conventions and with bilateral cooperation agreements with 23 countries, including major labour supplying countries, Cyprus is a strong global contender.
 The island’s active participation in various shipping related fora, such as The International Maritime Organization (IMO), the International Labour Organization (ILO) and the European Commission, ensure that the resident industry’s voice is heard internationally.
 The government has a continued commitment to the sector and fosters strong ties with industry associations, such as the Cyprus Shipping Chamber and Cyprus Union of Shipowners, and is determined to ramp up the promotion of this formidable sector.
-A pivotal element of these efforts is the biennial conference ‘Maritime Cyprus’, which was launched in 1989.
+A pivotal element of these efforts is the biennial conference ‘Maritime Cyprus’, which was launched in 1989, and attracts around 800 shipping executives from around the globe every year.
 The event has grown into one of the world’s most significant shipping conferences, placing Cyprus in a prominent position to offer international shipping executives a platform to influence international policy and global shipping trends.

-Navigating the Future There is no question that global shipping was severely hit by the international financial crisis, but the fact remains that almost 90% of world trade is transported by the international shipping industry – and with recovery of economies worldwide, prospects for the industry are set to grow further.
+There is no question that global shipping was severely hit by the international financial crisis, but the fact remains that almost 90% of world trade is transported by the international shipping industry – and with recovery of economies worldwide prospects for the industry is set to grow further.
 Today, Cyprus has a robust shipping sector offering a solid tax framework and one of the widest scopes of coverage for shipping activities in Europe, through clear-cut separate inclusions of shipowning, shipmanagement and chartering.
 However, the key challenge for the industry remains the Turkish embargo on Cyprus-flagged vessels entering its ports.
-There are hopes that ongoing political dialogue will lead to a settlement in 2016, which would give a significant boost to the sector.
+There are hopes that ongoing political dialogue will lead to a settlement in 2017, which would give renewed impetus to the sector.
 There is also tremendous potential for positive developments in the shipping industry due to the discovery of hydrocarbons in Cyprus’ EEZ as well as the wider Eastern Mediterranean region.
 Through its attractive shipping infrastructure, Cyprus has all the key advantages to attract more quality tonnage and increasing numbers of first-rate shipping companies from around the world in the years to come.